-OCHI guided HMO enrollees through the external independent review process by explaining the information needed by the independent reviewer, the required time periods involved and the role played by the patient's primary care physician in the process.
+OCHI guided HMO enrollees through the external independent review process, mandated by the Managed Care Reform and Patient Rights Act, by explaining the information needed by the independent reviewer, the required time periods involved and the role played by the patient’s primary care physician in the process.

 The Managed Care Reform and Patient Rights Act requires HMOs to track all complaints received, regardless of the source, and to report the data to the Department of Insurance.
-Exhibit 5 (HMO Company Complaint Record - General Summary 2003) shows the general summary of HMO complaints for 2003.
-Exhibit 6 (HMO Company Complaint Record - Classification Summary 2003) shows the classification breakdown of the HMO complaints.
-Exhibit 7 (HMO External Independent Review Summary 2003) is derived from Exhibits 5 and 6 and provides specific information relating to external independent reviews.
+Exhibit 5 (HMO Company Complaint Record – General Summary 2004) shows the general summary of HMO complaints for 2004.
+Exhibit 6 (HMO Company Complaint Record – Classification Summary 2004) shows the classification breakdown of the HMO complaints.
+Exhibit 7 (HMO External Independent Review Summary 2004) is derived from Exhibits 5 and 6 and provides specific information relating to external independent reviews.
 This information is provided by the plans and is not independently verified by the Division.
-These exhibits may also be accessed through the Division's Internet site (insurance.illinois.gov/Complaints/Complaints.asp).
+These exhibits may also be accessed through the Division’s Internet site http://insurance.illinois.gov/Complaints/Complaints.asp.

-As presented in Exhibit 5, during calendar year 2003, HMOs reported a total of 8,950 complaints, of which 931 (10%) were also filed with the Department of Insurance.
-The "Disposition of ALL Complaints" section indicates that of the total complaints:
+As presented in Exhibit 5, during calendar year 2004, HMOs reported a total of 8,951 complaints, of which 993 (11%) were also filed with the Department of Insurance.
+According to the data submitted by the companies, the “Disposition of ALL Complaints” section indicates that of the total complaints:

-The Department of Insurance office in Chicago also handles many telephone calls and assists consumers who walk into the office requesting information.
-From January 1, 2004, through December 31, 2004, the Chicago office handled 2,318 calls relating to health insurance complaints; 900 calls regarding general health insurance questions; 81 English-speaking walk-ins with health insurance questions; and 220 calls and 20 walk-ins requiring the services of a translator.
+The Department of Insurance office in Chicago also handles many telephone calls and visitors requesting information.
+From January 1, 2005, through December 31, 2005, the Chicago office handled 1,402 calls relating to health insurance complaints; 530 calls regarding general health insurance questions; 82 English-speaking visitors with health insurance questions; and 112 calls and 22 visitors requiring the services of a translator.

 2. Educating enrollees about their health plan rights

-As in the prior calendar year, 2004 saw several employers, large and small, declare bankruptcy, generating many calls regarding COBRA and Illinois Continuation benefits.
+As in previous years, several employers, large and small, declared bankruptcy in 2005, generating many calls to OCHI regarding COBRA and Illinois Continuation benefits.
 Upon receiving information from other areas of the Division, OCHI communicated the most up-to-date information to consumers.
-Many of the displaced workers were referred to the Illinois Comprehensive Health Insurance Plan (CHIP) to determine their eligibility under Illinois' HIPAA alternative mechanism for individual health insurance coverage.
+Many of the displaced workers were referred to the Illinois Comprehensive Health Insurance Plan (CHIP) to determine their eligibility under Illinois’ HIPAA alternative mechanism for individual health insurance coverage.

-In the past years the Division created "fact sheets" based upon questions we received from Illinois consumers and insurance topics that were important to the consumer.
-These "fact sheets" are available on the Division's website (insurance.illinois.gov/healthinsurance/healthinsurance.asp).
+The Division continues to create and provide “fact sheets” in response to questions we receive from Illinois consumers in an effort to simplify complex insurance issues that are important to consumers.
+These “fact sheets” are available on the Division’s website (http://insurance.illinois.gov/Main/Consumer_Facts.asp).
 For callers unable to access this information via Internet, requested materials were mailed.

 Occasionally, calls to OCHI have required the services of a translator.
 The OCHI office can generally provide a translator for consumers who need this service.
-The fact sheet "Your Rights Under the Managed Care (HMO) Reform and Patient Rights Act" is available in Spanish.
+The fact sheet “Your Rights Under the Managed Care (HMO) Reform and Patient Rights Act” and the Ombudsman Brochure for the Uninsured are available in Spanish.